jesscxc/Longgame_Wiki/README.md

 # Longgame Wiki

-Abstract and interweave macro systems to go faster. (eg AutoHotkey, Sublime Text, VS Code, QMK, etc)
+Connect and interweave macro systems to go faster. (eg AutoHotkey, Sublime Text, VS Code, CharaChorder, etc)

 Create and organize macros using a programmable language that transpiles to different macro systems.